Three horror-thriller tales from Stephen King revolve around a mysterious stray cat which is attempting to find a little girl in trouble.

 Things get slightly bizarre as a miniature troll sneaks out of a hole in the skirting board in Amanda’s room each night and attempts to steal her breath – in addition to menacing the parrot and generally causing a mess.

-Naturally, Amanda’s parents blame the cat for all this kerfuffle and plan to be rid of him.
+Naturally, Amanda’s insensitive mother (Candy Clark) blames the innocent cat for all this kerfuffle and plans to be rid of him.

 Dr Vinny Donatti